 When Nasdaq first started, it was launched to be a fast and computer-centric trading floor as opposed to the NYSE’s human floor traders.
-Nasdaq also created the Nasdaq-100 index in 1985, and in 1996, the Nasdaq site, www.Nasdaq.com, the first financial-exchange Web site went live.
+Nasdaq also created the Nasdaq-100 index in 1985 and 1996, the Nasdaq site, www.Nasdaq.com, the first financial-exchange web site went live.

 Nasdaq Stock Market is a stock exchange rooted in technology as the world’s first electronic exchange; it was only fitting that the world’s technology giants chose to list with them.
 Nasdaq is also the first to use the cloud to store data, as well as the first to sell its technology to other exchanges.